JoyLiao0211/socket-programming/README.md

 ## Environment Setup

-- This prject is intended fr linux envirnment
+- This project is intended for linux environment
 - nlohmann-json: no installation needed
 - PortAudio for audio streaming:
     ```shell